noob-hackers/m-wiz/README.md

 - From this option you can repair metasploit-framework if it's not working properly in termux application.

 __Metasploit backup__ :
-- From this option you can backup your metasploit-framework into your device internal storage without any issue without losing ay data.
+- From this option you can backup your metasploit-framework into your device internal storage without any issue without losing any data.

 __Metasploit restore__ :
 - From this option you can restore your backed up metasploit-framework from your internal storage.